Background

 art than a science.
 Just how much do those needles have to jump around to

-indicate that youre lying?
-Well, theres no clear-cut answer;
+indicate that youre lying instead of just nervous?
+Well, theres

-the test administrator has to make a subjective judgment based partly on
+no clear-cut answer; the test administrator has to make a subjective judgment

-science and partly on experience.
-And that is why lie detector results can
+based partly on science and partly on experience.
+That is why lie detector

-be so controversial.
+results can be so controversial.
 Mistakes can be made.
-When does anxiety, for example,
+When does anxiety,

-get mistaken for lying?
-And when does someone with nerves of steel
+for example, get mistaken for lying?
+When does someone with nerves

-get away with lying?
-The only one who knows for sure is the one taking the
+of steel get away with lying?
+The only one who knows for sure is the

 Science